USDA Home Loan Requirements

 You probably associate the U.S. Department of Agriculture (USDA) with the food pyramid and food safety or inspection services.
 But did you know the USDA is also involved in rural development?

 The USDA believes that encouraging homeownership in rural areas creates strong communities and a better quality of life.
 It does this through its Single Family Housing Guaranteed Loan Program for low- to moderate-income families.
-Although Rocket Mortgage® doesn’t offer USDA loans at this time, we can explore what you should know if you’re considering one.
+Although Rocket Mortgage® doesn’t offer USDA loans at this time, we can explore your financing options and learn more about USDA home loan requirements.

 What Is A USDA Home Loan?